ObjReponse/sqbinding/README.md

 Important!

-All variables, declared types, classes will exist until we destroy `sqb`
+All variables, declared types, classes will exist until destroy `sqb`

 This is convenient because you can call basic functions and classes from a file, then call another file that will use the already loaded data, or call small routines from a string.